Analytical Chemistry Trinidad &

 Ion selective electrodes are a technology that gives direct measurement of cations and anions such as sodium and fluoride, and can also measure dissolved gases such as ammonia and sulphur dioxide.
 Time consuming steps such as filtrations, weighings and distillation are not required in most cases.
 Concentrations can be read out directly on a pH/MV/ION meter, or can be read from a constructed calibration curve.

-Electrode methods save time, and since electrodes are portable, measurements can be made on a laboratory bench, the bank of a river or pond, the floor of a manufacturing plant, or the tray of a truck.
+Electrode methods save time, and since electrodes are portable, measurements can be made on a laboratory bench, on site such as a river bank, the floor of a manufacturing plant, or the tray of a truck.

 About pH and ISE